AdobeDocs/commerce-admin.en/help/catalog/search-configuration.md

 ---
 # Configure catalog search

-There are two variations of the Catalog Search configuration: The first method describes the available settings when [Live Search](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/overview.html) is installed, and the second method describes the configuration settings for native Adobe Commerce with [Elasticsearch][1]{:target="_blank"}.
+There are two variations of the Catalog Search configuration.
+The first method describes the available settings when [Live Search](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/overview.html) is installed.
+The second method describes the configuration settings for native Adobe Commerce with [Elasticsearch][1]{:target="_blank"}.

 For information about each of the catalog search configuration options, see [_Elasticsearch Suggestion and Recommendation Settings_](https://docs.magento.com/user-guide/configuration/catalog/catalog.html#catalog-search) in the _Configuration Reference_.